-She explained she was 18 years old, in college, and that she was feeling very interested in one of her professors, who was also a woman, and wondered if this meant she was a lesbian.
-She explained she’d never felt this way about a woman, but that she hated to leave class on Fridays as it meant she wouldn’t see her teacher until Monday, so does that mean she’s a lesbian?
-She explained she didn’t feel any sexual desire for this woman, but that she couldn’t get her out of her mind, how could she be a lesbian?
-She’d never been interested in a particular boy, but that didn’t mean she was a lesbian, did it?
+She clarified that she was 18 years old, in college, and she was very interested in one of her teachers, who was also a female, and wondered if this meant that she was a lesbian.
+She explained that she never felt like this about a woman, but she hated leaving class on Fridays because it meant that she wouldn’t see her teacher until Monday, so does that imply that she’s a lesbian?
+She explained that she didn’t feel this woman’s sexual desire, but she couldn’t get her out of her mind, how could she be a lesbian?
+She would never have been interested in a boy, but that didn’t mean she was a lesbian, wasn’t she?

-Because I’d come out to myself at a later age (early 30’s), I felt that my experience wasn’t really going to cover her issues.
-With her permission, I shared with the other women her situation and asked for their input.
+Because at a later age (early 30’s), I would have come out to myself, I felt my experience wasn’t going to really cover her problems.
+I shared her condition with the other females with her consent and asked for their feedback.

-Listening to the women share their own varied experiences— from their first crush to their feelings about sex (with both men and women), I couldn’t help but feel that at some point, we all converged into almost the same impressions / emotions.
-Each of us had experienced something different, but none of us felt regret or expressed negative feelings about our actions.
-Each of us seemed to accept that it was our process — and no one seemed to feel there was need for blame.
-One thing that I found very interesting was that no matter what the experience, no one felt the need to disown it.
-No one needed to point at someone else’s experience and make it wrong.
+Hearing the women share their own varied experiences— from their first crush to their sexual feelings (with both men and women), I couldn’t assist but think that at some stage we all converged into almost the same impressions / emotions.
+Each of us had encountered something distinct, but none of us felt sorry about our behavior or expressed adverse emotions.
+Each of us seemed to recognize that this was our method— and no one seemed to think that blame was needed.
+One thing I discovered very interesting was that nobody felt the need to disown it, no matter what the experience.
+No one had to point to the experience of someone else and make it wrong.

-Happily, no one felt a need to define her personal beliefs in terms of what was bad.
-Instead it was all based on what was good and embraced.
-At one point, when the young woman tried to identify something as negative, all of the women corrected her— it wasn’t about what we didn’t want— it was about what we wanted.
+Happily, no one feels the need to define what was bad in terms of their private views.
+Rather, everything was based on what was good and accepted.
+When the young woman tried to identify something as negative at one point, all the women corrected her— it wasn’t about what we didn’t want— it was about what we wanted.

-It was a really bonding, wonderful moment, and I must say thank you to all of those women…
+It’s been a really bonding, great moment, and I have to thank all those females…

 Until next time…